Skip to Content

 Pearl Onions (Button Onions)

-Pearl onions are small white onions harvested when they are very small - usually the size of a marble.
+Pearl onions are small white onions, usually the size of a marble.
 They have a mild flavor and taste like a leek.
-They are often pickled.
+Pickled pearl onions are popular.
+You may have seen pickled pearl onions used for cocktail onions.
+They also make a great garnish for fish dishes and charcuterie boards.

 Here are a few ways to use pearl onions: